dev-madhurendra/100-Days-Of-Machine-Learning/README.md

       - The agent learns through trial and error, receiving feedback in the form of rewards or penalties for its actions.
       - The goal is to learn a policy—a mapping from states of the environment to actions—that maximizes the cumulative reward over time.
       - Examples:
-        - **Game Playing**: Teaching an AI agent to play games like chess or Go by rewarding good moves and penalizing bad ones.
+        - **Game Playing**: Teaching an AI agent to play games like chess or Go [Full Documentry on Go by Google DeepMind](https://www.youtube.com/watch?v=WXuK6gekU1Y) by rewarding good moves and penalizing bad ones.
         - **Robotics**: Training a robot to perform tasks like navigating a maze or manipulating objects in the environment by rewarding successful actions.

 ## 4. Key differences between types of machine learning